coveo/source.coveo.com/_posts/2017-03-07-building-a-resource-locator.md

 });
 ```

-### Step 2.
-Show the related records found for the current Person record.
+### 2. Show the related records found for the current Person record.
 Since we are only reporting People records, it would be nice if we could show the related records (e.g.: resume and any additional info) with the current result.
 To do so we created a custom component called ResultsRelated.
 ResultsRelated will show a ‘Show details’ hyperlink, which in turn will execute a separate query to fetch the related content based upon the current result.

 ![RL15]({{ site.baseurl }}/images/ResourceLocator/RL15.png)